denoland/manual/getting_started/permissions.md

 The following permissions are available:

 - **--allow-env=\<allow-env\>** Allow environment access for things like getting and setting of environment variables.
-Since Deno 1.9, you can specify a optional, comma-separated list of environment variables to provide an allow-list of allowed environment variables.
+Since Deno 1.9, you can specify an optional, comma-separated list of environment variables to provide an allow-list of allowed environment variables.
 - **--allow-hrtime** Allow high-resolution time measurement.
 High-resolution